Add Components

 Check if TypeScript compiles:

-npm run type-check -
+npm run build:components -

 Test the component locally:

-npm run dev -
+npm run dev

 Reusing Existing Libraries